EllyPirelly/learnings-wes-bos-JSbeginner/module-07-logic-and-flow-control/README.md

 # Module 7 - Logic and Flow Control

-As most of the "Module 7 - Logic and Flow Control" content (except for the animated turtle, see down below) is information and small coding bits, this README here is used as a notepad.
+As most of the content (except for the animated turtle, see down below) is information and small coding bits, this README here is used as a notepad.

-Please also [see index.html](./index.html) and [index.js](./index.js) in this module's folder to follow up with the coding bits.

 [BEDMAS](#BEDMAS)